mabdulbaqui/data-analysis-toolkit_/README.md

 2. Install the required dependencies.
 You can use a virtual environment to manage dependencies:
 ## Requirements
-To ensure that you have the necessary dependencies for this project, you can use the provided `requirements.txt` file.
+To ensure that you have the necessary dependencies for this project, you can use the provided `environment.yml` file.
 This file contains a list of packages and their versions required to run the toolkit.
 You can install them using the following command within your activated virtual environment:

-`pip install -r requirements.txt`
+`conda env create -f environment.yml`

 ## Usage
 The toolkit offers both programmatic usage and a Command-Line Interface (CLI) for generating reports and visualizations.